kayomarz/ml-select/README.md

 Being new to the ecosystem, ReScript seems to be the way forward.

 **ReasonML** seems to be loosing traction for frontend web development.
-I got this impression after spending a while surveying the ecosystem and maybe thats not completely true.
+I got this impression after spending a short while surveying the ecosystem and maybe thats not completely true.

 ReScript seems like the apparent choice forward.

 ### Further exploration

-After a lot more exploring, I realized that **ReasonML** might be a better choice at-least for this task.
+After a lot more exploring, I realized that **ReasonML** might be a better choice, at-least for this task.

 The aim of this project is not only to build the component but also to get a taste of using OCaml for frontend development.